saltta/memorygame/README.md

 ## Design Choices

-The game was developed with simplicity at its core. which meant:
+The game was developed with simplicity at its core.
+Which meant:

 - No pictures
 - Non-distracting color scheme